djalbat/inference/README.md

 Whilst the above is a perfectly workable pattern, there are times when more flexibility is needed.
 This is especially true as an application scales.
 Usually there are a few requirements:

-* Components need to be remounted in response to updates instead of making benign changes to their children.
+* Components need to be remounted in response to updates instead of just making benign changes to their children.

 * Updates need to be processed in some way before being passed to the `render()` method.